polyluxus/runMultiwfn.bash/README.md

 A wrapper for Multiwfn 3.4.1 (Linux) written in bash.

-It does probably work without any modification for any other version, as long as the definitions of the environment variables did/do not change.
+It does probably work without any modification for any newer version; as long as the definitions of the environment variables did/do not change.
+Since version 0.5.0 the legacy mode has been removed.
+If really necessary, use an older version of this script with a more complicated installation procedure.
-In principle it is also capable to be used with older versions like Multiwfn 3.3.8, where an additional library had to be made available.
+In older versions like Multiwfn 3.3.8, an additional library had to be made available.
+(This was becomming too hard to maintain.)
 Detailed instructions how to unpack and install Multiwfn in oder to use this script effectively can be found in a separate file INSTALL.txt